 7.Enjoy your visitors

 Enjoy your family and friends that go visit you and your baby at the hospital.
-Enjoy them, talk, laugh, take pictures and just relax.
-Having visitors is great because who isn’t happy when they see their friends and family visit ?
-You automatically have a smile on and feel so much better, tell them your birth story, talk about your baby, this is the time when they don’t mind you talking about your child for endless hours.
-Enjoy the great company and let them spend time with your baby while you get some bathroom time, while you eat or simply while you relax.
+Talk with them, take pictures and just savor these moments.
+Enjoy the great company and let them spend time with your baby while you eat or simply while you relax.

 If you’re planning on breastfeeding your newborn baby, now is the time to start!
 Ask your nurse to help you breastfeed your baby, by showing you how to hold your newborn and how to help him latch.
 If your hospital has a lactation consultant on sight, then she will most likely visit you and give you information.